 We welcome volunteers that have some skills that could be useful for our farm and community.
 This includes: permaculture, carpentry, food processing, videography, social media skills and general maintenance skills (someone who is good with their hands).

-Some of the tasks include: weeding, planting, harvesting; cooking meals on a rotation basis; a weekly cleaning session; using the machines to bake bread and yoghurt; cleaning up after meals.
+Some of the tasks include: weeding, planting, harvesting; video filming and editing, web page management, carpentry, household repairs, cooking meals on a rotation basis; a weekly cleaning session; using the machines to bake bread and yoghurt; cleaning up after meals.

 If you have an old set of clothes for garden work you can bring them along; otherwise choose from what we have; other garden accessories like boots, gloves, sun hat, etc we will provide.